Autocratic Leadership Advantages And Disadvantages

 Employees very well know where they stand, what they are expected to do when they need to do it, and further detailed instructions as well.

-And that is something that might muddy the vision of the leader or challenge the leadership itself, not to mention contrary voices and conflicts.
+And that might muddy the leader’s vision or challenge the leadership itself, not to mention contrary voices and conflicts.

 Autocratic leadership won’t entertain any of that, and if anyone contradicts the leader, that person most likely won’t be any more part of the team or company.